kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

 Adding remote kubeconfig secrets to Kiali effectively puts Kiali in "multi-cluster" mode and Kiali will begin using those credentials to communicate with the other clusters in the mesh.

-2. Optional - **Configure tracing with cluster ID.** By default, traces do not include their cluster name in the trace attributes however this can be added using the istio telemetry API.
+2. Optional - **Configure tracing with cluster ID.** By default, traces do not include their cluster name in the trace tags however this can be added using the istio telemetry API.

 ```
 kubectl apply -f - <<EOF